 From Chile to Argentina

-Laura Carmen Vicuña was born in Santiago, in Chile, on the 5th April 1891 to Joseph Domenico and Mercedes Pino.
+Laura Carmen Vicuña was born in Santiago, in Chile, on April 5, 1891 to Joseph Domenico and Mercedes Pino.
 The Vicuña family were Chilean aristocrats, forced into exile by the revolution.
-They took refuge in Temuco in a poor house, but soon after Joseph Domenico died suddenly, and Mercedes had to take refuge with her two daughters in Argentina.
+They took refuge in Temuco in a poor house, but soon after, Joseph Domenico died suddenly, and Mercedes had to take refuge with her two daughters in Argentina.
 They came to Junín de los Andes.
 Mercedes came to know the rather pushy Manuel Mora and accepted working for him, but also living with him.

 Boarding with the Sisters

-In 1900 Laura went to board with her sister Julia Amanda with the Daughters of Mary Help of Christians at their school.
+In 1900, Laura went to board with her sister, Julia Amanda, with the Daughters of Mary Help of Christians at their school.
 She was a model pupil: prayerful, listened to the Sisters, available to her companions, always happy and ready to make sacrifices.

 On the model of Dominic Savio